Denhac/ApplicationAPI/README.md

     sudo apt-get install gnucash
     sudo apt-get install python-gnucash
     sudo apt-get install libdbd-mysql

+<h4>Flask Setup</h4>

+We are using Flask as a framework to speed development and give us access to many pre-built libraries:

+    yum install pip
+    pip install flask

+The Flask functions are loaded into Apache via the wsgi_mod:

+    yum install mod_wsgi

+See more info here:  http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/

 <h3>Local Testing</h3>

 1. Create a user and test database.